minado05/scholarship-tracker/README.md

 ## Key features and functionality

-- Add Scholarship: Add a scholarship to the table by entering and submiting a form
+- Add Scholarship: Add a scholarship to the table by filling out entry fields.
+Status is selected from a dropdown menu for  convenience.
-- Delete Scholarship: A scholarship can be deleted by selecting the scholarship in the "Select" column and clicking "Delete."
+- Delete Scholarship: A scholarship can be deleted by checking corresponding box for the scholarship in the "Select" column and clicking "Delete."
 - Form Validation: Input fields are validated before scholarship is added to table.
 - Status Tags: status tags are colored for quick visual reference.